therobot/infisical-opentofu-post/README.md

   metadata_startup_script = data.template_file.myapp_init_script.rendered
 ...
 ```
-We are ready to create the example infrastructure:
+Finally, we just need to execute the usual steps on Open Tofu to create our infrastructure.

 ```bash
 $ tofu init